Skip to content

 Symptom: ANTHROPIC_API_KEY environment variable is not set or DATABASE_URL environment variable is not set

 Fix: Export the missing variable, or add it to .env for Docker deployments.
-Run npx colony doctor to check all variables.
+Run colony check to check all variables.

 Symptom: Cannot connect to Postgres at host:port